Gadoof/Gadoof/ping_sweep.md

 Sudo nmap -iL scope -A -oN full_scan
 Sudo nmap -iL scope -A -p- -Pn -oN all_scan
 ```
+#### If you're proxying this scan, be sure to wrap with proxychains or whatever tool you're using!

 #### Of course, there is likely a better way to accomplish this with a single automation for loop to run against each target for each type of scan...
 ### _WIP!_
 ```